 What is the difference between a brasserie and a restaurant?

-Its origin and evolution
+The origin and evolution

 What is a brasserie?